What is a Data Lake?

 - More than a few people are going to be working with this dataset.

-- You want a clean source of truth of your company.
+- You want a clean source of truth about your company.

 - You don’t like fighting with integrity issues.